mokyox/Original-Pokemon-Pokedex/README.md

 Please feel free to send me a message or add an issue/pull request if you have any other questions about this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+#### Update Feb 1st 2020
+- Updated to use Hooks instead of class-based components.